Rockypocky77/ChancifySATPrep/sat4.md

 A) it applies to all historical periods
 B) it isn't retroactive so doesn't cover earlier colonial acquisitions
 C) no countries ratified it
-D) museums ignore it completely
+D) museums largely ignore it

 Long-term loans are proposed as